-- 1 16oz flat-iron steak (flank or skirt also work)
+- One 16-ounce (1-pound) flat-iron steak, (flank or skirt steak also work)

-- ¼ cup avocado oil (any neutral oil)
+- ¼ cup avocado oil or any neutral oil

-- 5 cloves minced garlic measure with your heart
+- 5 cloves garlic, minced

-- ½ cup orange juice I use freshly squeezed
+- ½ cup orange juice , I use freshly squeezed

-- juice of one lemon (or 2 limes)
+- juice of 1 lemon (or 2 limes)

-- salt and pepper to taste start with 1/2 teaspoon of salt
+- pepper to taste

 - 2 tablespoons soy sauce, tamari, or coconut aminos

-- ½ tablespoons white vinegar
+- ½ tablespoon white vinegar